joausaga/social-ideation/README.md

 7. Obtain a Facebook OAuth token

-8. Go inside social ideation directory and create an admin user `python manage.py createsuperuser`

-9. Load initial IdeaScale data `python manage.py loaddata ideascale_connector_data.json`
+8. Go inside social ideation directory and load initial IdeaScale data `python manage.py loaddata ideascale_connector_data.json`

-10. Hit the social ideation URL, i.e., http://socialideation.com, and log in with the admin credentials
+9. Hit the social ideation URL, i.e., http://socialideation.com, and log in with the admin credentials

-11. Create a new IdeaScale initiative (*Home->IdeaScale->Initiative->Add*)
+10. Create a new IdeaScale initiative (*Home->IdeaScale->Initiative->Add*)

-12. Update the URLs of the callbacks replacing the host part of the callback URLs with the URL where the app is installed (*Home->Connectors->URL Callbacks*)
+11. Update the URLs of the callbacks replacing the host part of the callback URLs with the URL where the app is installed (*Home->Connectors->URL Callbacks*)

-13. Update IdeaScale connector token (*Home->Connectors->IdeaScale*) The correct token should be located in the table auth_token (username = admin)
+12. Update IdeaScale connector token (*Home->Connectors->IdeaScale*) The correct token should be located in the table authtoken_token (user_id = 1)

-14. Create a consultation platform choosing IdeaScale as the connector (*Home->App->Consultation platforms->Add*)
+13. Create a consultation platform choosing IdeaScale as the connector (*Home->App->Consultation platforms->Add*)

-15. Import the consultation platform initiatives.
+14. Import the consultation platform initiatives.
 Select the new consultation platform in *Home->App->Consultation Platforms* and choose the option **'Get Initiatives'** from the **Action menu** located on the top of the list.

-16. Create a social network app choosing Facebook as the connector, configuring the **app id** and **app secret** of the created
+15. Create a social network app choosing Facebook as the connector, configuring the **app id** and **app secret** of the created
 Facebook App, and setting the **page id** and **access token** of the recently created Facebook Page.
 Set also the **callback** field if you want to receive notification from Facebook every time a new post or comment is placed in the page (*Home->App->Social network apps->Add*)